vaishetty/DataScienceWorkgroup-Connecting-R-to-mysql/README.md

 # How to use dplyr in R to access, querry and write to the db ?

-### Step 3: Connecting MySQL database and R using dplyr.
+### Step 3: Accessing MySQL database with R via `dplyr`.

-- Install the package and call the library dplyr.
+- Install the `dplyr` R package and load the library in your R session.

 `install.packages("dplyr")`

 `library(dplyr)`

-- Setting up the connection between R and MySQL.
-When prompted to enter your password, enter the password created above.

-`con <- DBI::dbConnect(MySQL(),
-                      host = "localhost",
-                      user = "root",
-                      dbname = "sample_db",
-                      password = rstudioapi::askForPassword("Database password"))`

-- Accessing *user_details* table from MySQL to R.
+- We can access *user_details* table from MySQL to R using `dplyr`, like so -

 `dplyr_table <- tbl(con, "user_details")`